agnavale/Neural-Networks-From-Scratch/README.md

-I'm trying to build a simple library for neural networks.
-So I will keep updating this files.
+I'm trying to build a simple library for neural networks that looks like tensorflow.
+As I learn more I will update this rep.